sackn/diffeq/README.md

 The Wronskian is equal to $t^{2}$.
 The condition to be linearly indepdent is to not be zero at atleast one point t.
 The function $t^{2}$ is non-zero at bunch of places more specifically it is non-zero everywhere except $t=0$.
 In total, $t$ and $t^{2}$ must be linearly independent.
 The Wronskian can also be expanded to scenarios where you have more than two equations.
 The Wronskian has logical expansion of:

-Finding the deterimenent of a 3x3 matrix is a little harder.
-There exists a formula, but its probably more effective to learn an actual method (like the coverup method).

 $$
 W(t) = det \left( \begin{bmatrix}
 y_1 & y_2 & y_3 \\